How to Level Up in a Freelance Career? My Thouhghts and Plans

-I feel very good about my progress and achievements for the last 3 years.
-Every next half a year I've been doing better than previous one and all this looks very promising.
+I feel very good about my progress and achievements over the last 3 years.
+Every next half a year I've been doing better than the previous one and all this looks very promising.

 I'm thinking over several possibilities, each with its pros and cons.

-One of them, which is actually my least favourite is to find a full time job in some well-developed country with high standards of living.
+One of them, which is actually my least favorite is to find a full-time job in a well-developed country with high standards of living.

-That's my least favourite because I don't want a full time on-site job while, unfortunately it's the easiest way to move to a better place on earth permanently and get all the profits from it.
-"On-site" seems to be a must to provide enough reasons to move instead of remote.
+That's my least favorite because I don't want a full-time on-site job.
+However, that's the easiest way to move to a better place on earth permanently and get all the profits from it.
+"On-site" seems to be a must to provide enough reasons to move.

 It may be the most rewarding and the most proper choice in the long term.

 I believe I still have a lot of room for growth in that direction.
 More challenging projects, higher quality, more responsibility.

 I haven't gotten fed up with software engineering yet and I'm still eager to improve my skills.

 I'm getting more T-shaped, trying to boost not only my iOS development skills but also tightly related areas, such as backend development and UI/UX design.

 All these steps may open opportunities for increasing my $ rate and higher earnings.